-This 501(c 3) nonprofit corporation shall be known as the National Petroleum Energy Credit Association (“NPECA” or “Association”).
+This 501(c)(6) nonprofit corporation shall be known as the National Petroleum Energy Credit Association, Inc (“NPECA” or “Association”).

 The principal place of business is Horseshoe Bay, Texas and such other places which the Board of Directors may determine from time to time.

-The Association's purposes are to promote fellowship and the common business interests of its members, encourage the exchange of ideas of mutual benefit and general credit management information and methods, and discuss timely subjects of interest in the petroleum energy industry.
-The Association’s Mission Statement is: To provide relevant education and connection opportunities for both Credit and Payments professionals in the energy sector.
+The Association's purposes are to promote fellowship and the common business interests of its Members, encourage the exchange of ideas of mutual benefit specific to risk management deriving from credit management and payments management functions and tasks, and discuss timely subjects of interest in the petroleum energy industry.
+The Association’s Mission Statement is: To present an Annual Conference providing relevant petroleum energy industry education and professional connection opportunities for risk management and payments professionals in the energy sector.

-1. Individuals who have paid their dues on a timely manner are deemed in good standing and members (“Member”) in this Association.
+1. Individuals who have paid their dues on a timely manner are deemed in good standing and members (“Member”) in this Association and possess membership (“Membership”) while in good standing.
 Any person desiring to become a Member of this Association will file an application in writing with the Executive Director who will transmit it to the chairperson of the Membership Committee.

-(B) Associate Member: Any employee of a service company or organization engaged in or responsible for providing credit support, credit reporting, collection services, or payment professional services to the petroleum energy industry will be eligible to become an Associate member of this Association subject to the terms and conditions prescribed by these By-Laws without the rights of voting or holding office.
+B. Associate Member: Any employee of a service company or organization engaged in or responsible for providing credit support, credit reporting, collection services, or payment professional services to the petroleum energy industry will be eligible to become an Associate Member of this Association subject to the terms and conditions prescribed by these Bylaws without holding office.